NeoTim/i18n/docs/README.md

 # Internationalization

- This is an open source repository
+ This is an open source repository.

 ## English language